$0 Massachusetts Adoption Quick-Start Checklist

 International Adoption Massachusetts: Agencies, Hague Requirements, and Readoption

-International adoption has declined significantly over the past two decades.
-The number of children entering the U.S. through intercountry adoption peaked at nearly 23,000 in 2004 and fell to fewer than 2,000 by 2024.
-Most sending countries have either closed their programs entirely or restricted placements to specific family types.
+International adoption has declined significantly over the past two decades, and country-program availability changes frequently.
 For Massachusetts families considering international adoption, understanding which countries are currently open, what compliance requirements apply, and whether readoption is necessary is the starting point.

 The Hague Convention Framework